bloominstituteoftechnology/back-end-project-week/README.md

 # User API:

-    get         GET         /api/users          used to retrieve all users get         GET         /api/users/{id}     used to retrieve a single user delete      DELETE      /api/users/{id}     used to delete a single user create      POST        /api/users          used to create a new user put         UPDATE      /api/users/{id}     used to update an existing user
+    get         GET         /api/users              used to retrieve all users get         GET         /api/users/{id}         used to retrieve a single user delete      DELETE      /api/users/{id}         used to delete a single user create      POST        /api/users              used to create a new user register    POST        /api/users/register     used to register a new user login       POST        /api/users/login        used to login a registered user logout      POST        /api/users/logout       used to logout
+    put         UPDATE      /api/users/{id}         used to update an existing user

 ## get /api/users